Pinsent Masons: Innovation

 Pinsent Masons has won awards for innovation.
 In 2013 it was in the vanguard of firms to launch a contract lawyer service, called Vario.
 It also secured mandates to act as 'sole adviser' to corporates including Balfour Beatty and E.ON.
 In 2015 the firm acquired the majority stake in Cerico, an online compliance business.

 Diversity

-Pinsent Masons is the highest ranked professional services firm in the Stonewall Workplace Equality Index.
-It is also ranked among The Times Top 50 Workplaces for Women 2016.
-David Isaac, a partner of the firm, was appointed as Chair of the UK Equality and Human Rights Commission in 2016.
+Pinsent Masons has ranked in the top ten organisations for Working Families for 7 consecutive years.
+Pinsent Masons has received recognition for it’s commitment to Diversity, Equity and Inclusion.
+It was ranked 33 in the Social Mobility Employer Index 2024 and is also featured on the Social Mobility List 2024.The firm was recognised as one of the top global employers by Stonewall in 2023.
+Pinsent Masons was also ranked in the top 5% of law firms for its responsible business activities in the annual Lamp House report.